Citations & Directories? What are these, how do you acquire them, and what is their value?

 Major Local Business Data Platforms

 There are a handful of local citation opportunities that are a must for every business, many of which are located on a series of core data platforms.
-These sites include Google My Business, Infogroup, Acxiom, and Localeze/Neustar.
+These sites include Google Business Profile, Infogroup, Acxiom, and Localeze/Neustar.

 Map & Navigation Citations